 Private schools regularly offer several tuition assistance programs: income based tuition, traditional financial aid, scholarships, grants, and multi-child discounts.
 Religiously affiliated schools usually are one of the first schools parents look into and they typically have specific faith based discounts for active members.
 Learn more at National Association of Independent Schools.

-Throughout your time in the military, you’ll probably meet families who homeschool their children.
+Throughout your time in the military, you’ll probably meet families who homeschool their children or may decide to do it yourself.
 There are many reasons military families are proponents of this type of education but flexibility, stable academic schedule, and underperforming public schools are leading factors.
 Families also appreciate the opportunity to add faith based education into the curriculum.
 Get more resources for homeschooling at Military OneSource.

 Similar to homeschooling, many homeschooling families use some sort of virtual learning.
 Virtual school can provide flexibility and reliability to families who move frequently.
 Students can expect to do the majority of their learning through various internet platforms.
 Teachers interact with classrooms of small and large sizes.
 Learn more about virtual schools at The International Association for K-12 Online Learning.